freerange/site/soups/weeklinks/week-224-links.snip.markdown

 ### [BERG - Week 408](http://berglondon.com/blog/2013/04/04/week-408/)

-> In this week’s All Hands, we discussed Weeknotes.
+> In this week's All Hands, we discussed Weeknotes.
 What are Weeknotes?
 Why do we do them,?
 Who reads them?
 Should they continue?
-Well, apparently Neil’s Mum reads them and this is as good a reason to continue as any, so here’s what’s happening this week...
+Well, apparently Neil's Mum reads them and this is as good a reason to continue as any, so here's what's happening this week...

 Given some of our own internal discussions about the purpose of our weeknotes, it was interesting to read that others share some of our concerns, even if they don't seem to have come to any real conclusions. <%= by('james-mead') %>